Blonded/bamazon/README.md

 This is an app that takes in orders from customers and deletes stock from the current inventory.
 Runs through node.js, with connection to mySQL.

+In order to run this application, be sure to install the npm packages listed:
+* inquirer
+* mysql
+* cli-table2

 ## Built With